 Every day is party time in Camps Bay and you will definitely need more than a week to get to know all the best spots for eating, drinking and having a relaxing time.
 It is trendy, it is sought-after and it is high class.

-Most of the luxury self-catering holiday accommodation options you will find in Camps Bay are blessed with beautiful sea views.
+Most of the luxury self-catering holiday vacation rentals in Camps Bay are blessed with beautiful sea views.
 Holidaymakers will find it ideal to be in close proximity to the beach, bars and restaurants.

 You don’t have to compromise on life’s little pleasures when booking a luxury self-catering holiday apartment in Camps Bay.
 Apartments in this affluent area generally afford you the opportunity to have an easy, upmarket lock-up-and-go style holiday close to all the action.